maxArturo/scrub_bitbucket/README.md

 If you need to do extensive manipulations, I recommend you use something like [BFG](https://rtyley.github.io/bfg-repo-cleaner/) to help you out.

 ### Usage
-You must provide a `secrets.json` for your login config to bitbucket.
+You must provide a `secrets.json` for your login config to bitbucket:

+        {
+            "username": "user"
+            "password": "****"
+        }

 This is ignored by git, be sure it stays that way!

     node scan_repos.js [options]